bb-acarrera/PLUTO/docs/pythonRules.md

 	super(ValidateFilename, self).__init__(config)
 ```

 where `ValidateFilename` is replaced by the class name.
-The `config` object contains the same configuration information that a JavaScript rule would receive.
+The `config` object contains the same configuration information that a JavaScript rule would receive and is described [here][ruleConfig].

 ### 5.2 Run()